Ankushr785/Food-amenities-demand-prediction/README.md

 # Food-amenities-demand-prediction
-Predicting the demand of food amenities using LSTM and 3-layer neural network.
+* Predicting the demand of food amenities using LSTM and 3-layer neural network.
+* To run the given codes, install Keras withn tensorflow backend in your system.
+* The .py file is a looping code, while the .ipynb is a test code.

 ***Business Problem***
 * Predicting the demand qunatity of food amenities